MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/demonstrate-deployment-on-vm.md

 ![OOBE sign-in page](images/autopilot-oobe.png)

 Soon after reaching the desktop, the device should show up in Intune as an **enabled** Autopilot device.
-Go into the Intune Azure portal, and select **Devices > All devices**, then **Refresh** the data to verify that your device has changed from disabled to enabled, and the name of the device is updated.
+Go into the Intune Azure portal, and select **Devices > All devices**.
+Then, **Refresh** the data to verify that your device has changed from disabled to enabled, and the name of the device is updated.

 > [!div class="mx-imgBorder"]
 > ![Device enabled](images/devices1.png)

 Once you select a language and a keyboard layout, your company branded sign-in screen should appear.
-Provide your Azure Active Directory credentials and you're all done.
+Provide your Azure AD credentials.
+Then you're all done.

 > [!TIP]
-> If you receive a message that "Something went wrong" and it "Looks like we can't connect to the URL for your organization's MDM terms of use", verify that you have correctly [assigned licenses](/mem/intune/fundamentals/licenses-assign) to the current user.
+> If you receive a message that "Something went wrong" and it "Looks like we can't connect to the URL for your organization's MDM terms of use", verify that you correctly [assigned licenses](/mem/intune/fundamentals/licenses-assign) to the current user.

-Windows Autopilot will now take over to automatically join your device into Azure Active Directory and enroll it to Microsoft Intune.
+Windows Autopilot takes over to automatically join your device into Azure AD and enroll it into Microsoft Intune.
 Use the checkpoint you've created to go through this process again with different settings.

 ## Remove devices from Autopilot

-To use the device (or VM) for other purposes after completion of this lab, you will need to remove (deregister) it from Autopilot via either Intune or MSfB, and then reset it.
-Instructions for deregistering devices can be found at [Enroll Windows devices in Intune by using Windows Autopilot](/intune/enrollment-autopilot#create-an-autopilot-device-group) and [Remove devices by using wipe, retire, or manually unenrolling the device](/intune/devices-wipe#delete-devices-from-the-azure-active-directory-portal) and below.
+To use the device (or VM) for other purposes after completion of this lab, you need to remove (deregister) it from Autopilot via either Intune or MSfB, and then reset it.
+Instructions for deregistering devices can be found at [Enroll Windows devices in Intune by using Windows Autopilot](/intune/enrollment-autopilot#create-an-autopilot-device-group), [Remove devices by using wipe, retire, or manually unenrolling the device](/intune/devices-wipe#delete-devices-from-the-azure-active-directory-portal), and below.

 ### Delete (deregister) Autopilot device

 You need to delete (or retire, or factory reset) the device from Intune before deregistering the device from Autopilot.
-To delete the device from Intune (not Azure Active Directory), log into the MEM admin center, then go to **Intune > Devices > All Devices**.
+To delete the device from Intune (not Azure AD), log into the MEM admin center, then go to **Intune > Devices > All Devices**.
 Select the device you want to delete, then select the **Delete** button along the top menu.

 > [!div class="mx-imgBorder"]
 > ![Delete device step 1](images/delete-device1.png)

-This will remove the device from Intune management, and it will disappear from **Intune > Devices > All devices**.
-But this does not yet deregister the device from Autopilot, so the device should still appear under **Intune > Device Enrollment > Windows Enrollment > Windows Autopilot Deployment Program > Devices**.
+This action removes the device from Intune management, and it will disappear from **Intune > Devices > All devices**.
+But this does not yet deregister the device from Autopilot.
+So, the device should still appear under **Intune > Device Enrollment > Windows Enrollment > Windows Autopilot Deployment Program > Devices**.

 The **Intune > Devices > All Devices** list and the **Intune > Device Enrollment > Windows Enrollment > Windows Autopilot Deployment Program > Devices** list mean different things and are two completely separate datastores.
 The former (All devices) is the list of devices currently enrolled into Intune.

 > [!NOTE]
-> A device will only appear in the All devices list once it has booted.
+> A device only appears in the All devices list once it has booted.
 The latter (**Windows Autopilot Deployment Program** > **Devices**) is the list of devices currently registered from that Intune account into the Autopilot program - which may or may not be enrolled to Intune.

 To remove the device from the Autopilot program, select the device, and then select **Delete**.
-You will get a popup dialog box to confirm deletion.
+A popup dialog box appears to confirm deletion.

 > [!div class="mx-imgBorder"]
 > ![Delete device](images/delete-device2.png)

-At this point, your device has been unenrolled from Intune and also deregistered from Autopilot.
-After several minutes, select the **Sync** button, followed by the **Refresh** button to confirm the device is no longer listed in the Autopilot program:
+At this point, your device is unenrolled from Intune and also deregistered from Autopilot.
+After several minutes, select the **Sync** button, followed by the **Refresh** button to confirm the device is no longer listed in the Autopilot program.

 Once the device no longer appears, you're free to reuse it for other purposes.

-If you also (optionally) want to remove your device from AAD, go to **Azure Active Directory > Devices > All Devices**, select your device, and then select the **Delete** button:
+If you also (optionally) want to remove your device from Azure AD, go to **Azure Active Directory > Devices > All Devices**, select your device, and then select the **Delete** button:

 ## Appendix A: Verify support for Hyper-V